What closing costs should you expect?

-There are certain normal fees linked to closing the sale of a house.
-These expenses are usually divided between the buyer and seller, as spelled out in the sales contract.
-Many are universal, but there are nuances to each, so you'll want a real estate expert in California to help guide you through your process.
+There are certain basic fees related to closing the sale of a house.
+These costs are often divided between the buyer and seller, as instructed in the sales contract.
+Many are conventional, but there are nuances to each, so you'll want a real estate expert in California to help guide you through the deal.

 • Points (optional)